 The Kennedy Universal Receiver Type 110 was introduced in July, 1921.
 Its heritage comes from Kennedy's early receivers, the Type 100 and the even earlier LWR-20.
 Its incredible tuning range starts at 150 meters and ran all the way to 25,000 meters - that's from 2.0mc down to 12 kc.
 "Universal" meant that it would tune in anybody that was on the air in 1921.
 Though the advertised shortest wavelength was 175 meters, or about 1.7mc, I have found that most Universals will tune up to 2.0mc, or 150 meters (in fact, this applies to the Type 220 and Type 281 as well.)
 The Type 110 is a three-circuit tuner utilizing a regenerative detector designed originally for the detector tubes available in 1921.
 Later manuals and advertising specify the UV-200 "soft detector" tube.
 The UV-200 was also known as a "gas" detector tube since it had some argon inside the envelope.
 These detector tubes require a little time to come up to full sensitivity, usually about 5 minutes warm-up is sufficient.

 The Primary circuit uses a tapped inductance that can be set to nine different positions each of which can be tuned by the Primary condenser, either connected in series or parallel.
 The Primary circuit is essentially an Antenna Tuner and, with proper adjustment, maximum signal levels are inductively coupled to the Secondary circuit using a variable Coupling coil.
-The Secondary circuit uses a tapped inductance that can be set to seven different positions and tuned with the Secondary condenser.
-The Secondary circuit tunes the detector input to the incoming signal from the Coupling coil which is located inside the Primary Inductance.
+The Secondary circuit uses a tapped inductance that can be set to seven different positions and tuned with the Secondary condenser providing seven tuning ranges.
+The Secondary circuit tunes the incoming signal from the Coupling coil which is located inside the Primary Inductance which is then routed to the detector input.
 The Coupling coil rotates 180º which varies its position relative to the Primary Inductance's axis and therefore couples more or less signal energy to the Secondary circuit.
 The Regeneration is tuned with a variometer in the detector plate circuit.
 With variometer controlled regeneration the plate circuit is tuned to the grid input frequency and the feedback path is via the interelectrode capacitance of the detector tube.
-Since the Primary circuit maintains a fairly constant load on the detector grid circuit (Secondary circuit,) the Regeneration control settings are always within the range of the variometer to tune and thus control the amount of feedback and the detector sensitivity.
-The variometer also has a set of Secondary-Regeneration loading coils mounted below the variometer to assure enough feedback is available at the longer wavelengths.
+Since the Primary circuit can maintain a fairly constant load on the detector grid circuit (Secondary circuit,) the Regeneration control settings are always within the range of the variometer to tune and thus control the amount of feedback and the detector sensitivity.
+The variometer also has a set of shorter wavelength secondary coils mounted below the variometer to assure enough feedback is available in that part of the tuning range.
 A variable condenser is used as the grid-leak condenser so that optimum performance can be achieved on all wavelengths.

-This Universal was almost destroyed in a 1984 house fire.
+This Kennedy Type 110 Universal receiver SN:5403 was almost destroyed in a 1984 house fire.
 Fred Winkler, who was an old collector friend of mine, had only seconds to make a decision before escaping his burning house - which radio to save.
 He grabbed this Kennedy under his arm and rushed out of the burning house.
 Unfortunately, the rest of Fred's radio collection was destroyed along with most of the house.
 I purchased this Universal from him in 1994.

 The quality of construction and components used on the 110 is impressive.
 The bank-wound* inductances are necessary for wavelengths longer than 1000 meters and this method of coil winding reduces distributed capacitance and prevents oscillation at unwanted frequencies.
 Cotton covered Litzendraht wire is used for the coils which were given a coat of amber shellac to protect and secure the windings.
 Kennedy advertising implied that the coils were "moisture-proof" because of this coating.
 The variometer uses a molded bakelite housing and rotor which results in a precision instrument for controlling regeneration.
 Due to the very long wavelengths that the 110 can tune to, a dual secondary condenser is used.
 On band 7, the additional variable condenser is switched into the circuit to allow the 110 the ability to tune down to 12kc, or 25,000 meters.
 Additionally, the two largest bank-wound inductances are connected in series on band 7 to further allow tuning to this very low frequency.
 The Inductance switches are point contact types that are mounted behind the panel with pointer knobs and numerals engraved on the front panel to indicate which inductance tap was switched in.